MichelleMair/medilabo/README.md

 ## Insert initial data into MongoDB database
 To insert the initial data into the MongoDB database:
+For patients collection:
  - enable the 'DataLoader' class located in the package 'com.medilabo.MedilaboSolutions.config'
+ - uncomment the 'loadData' method
+ - restart the application

+For notes collection:
+ - enable the 'DataLoader' class located in the package 'com.medilabo.notes.config'
  - uncomment the 'loadData' method
  - restart the application